-Costa Rican food is a blend of Native American, Spanish and African cuisines, it is known for being simple, wholesome, flavourful and fairly mild.
-'Comida tipica' or native dishes rely heavily on rice and beans, the basis of many Costa Rican meals.
-Gallo Pinto is Costa Rica's national dish and consists of fried rice and black beans, mainly served as a breakfast meal.
+"Comida tipica" or native dishes rely heavily on rice and beans, the basis of many Costa Rican meals.
+Gallo pinto is Costa Rica's national dish and consists of fried rice and black beans mainly served as a breakfast meal.

 Salsa Lizano is a ubiquitous condiment in Costa Rica.
-It is slightly sweet with a hint of spiciness and considered particularly complementary with eggs, rice, beans, cheese and as a marinade for meat.
-Other dishes that are considered very traditional include, the “olla de carne”, a soup made of vegetables like chayote (a type of squash), yucca, potatoes and cubed meat and bones.
+It is slightly sweet with a hint of spiciness and considered particularly delicious with eggs, rice, beans, cheese, and as a marinade for meat.
+Other dishes that are considered very traditional include “olla de carne,” a soup made of vegetables like chayote (a type of squash), yucca, potatoes, and meat.

-Coffee and bananas are the two main agricultural exports of the country and so also form a large part of Costa Rican cuisine.
-Despite of vast coastlines, seafood like shrimp or lobster, is expensive because Costa Rica exports most of its seafood.
-However freshwater fish, are often a staple part of Costa Rican recipes.
+Coffee and bananas are the two main agricultural exports of the country and also form a large part of Costa Rican cuisine.
+Despite vast coastlines, seafood like shrimp or lobster is expensive because Costa Rica exports most of its seafood.
+However, freshwater fish are often a staple part of Costa Rican recipes.

 Bocas are another fundamental part of Costa Rican food.
 They are a cultural item as much as a food item.
-The small to medium sized snacks often complimentary when you purchase a drink at a bar, usually consist of ceviche or chicken wings or bean soup.
-If you are lucky and the Bocas are large (or you drink a lot), you can make an excellent meal out of them.
+The small to medium-sized snacks are often complimentary when you purchase a drink at a bar and usually consist of ceviche, chicken wings, or bean soup.
+If you are lucky and the bocas are large (or you drink a lot), you can make an excellent meal out of them.